Guides and reports

 With a unified setup, everything is connected in one solution.
 This makes it easier to streamline operations.
 If your payments are centralized, expanding to another sales channel is much easier.

 By streamlining operations, you free up time for your employees to focus on what’s important instead of having to continuously troubleshoot.
-It also makes life a lot easier for your finance teams since they’ll benefit from consolidated reporting.
+It also makes financial reconciliation easier thanks to consolidated reporting.
 Since everything is connected in the backend, it’s easy to reconcile payments, regardless of where they were made.
 Discover more about how unified commerce can streamline your operations.

 How does unified commerce work?